Add To Favorites

 Chanukah, the Festival of Lights, is a Jewish holiday celebrated for 8 days each winter.
 During this time, children and families look forward to dreidels, latkes, and the daily lighting of the menorah.
-Invite students working in small groups to learn more about Chanukah celebrations in your community and around the world.
+Invite students working in small groups to learn more about Chanukah celebrations in their community and around the world.
 Organize a variety of text resources for the classroom, as well as suggested Internet web sites for students to view during this investigation.

-On a second piece of construction paper, students draw a large candle for the center of your menorah.
+On a second piece of construction paper, students draw a large candle for the center of the menorah.
 Add a colorful flame to the tip.
 Cut it out.
 Place it on top of the thumb prints using a Crayola Glue Stick.

-On another piece of paper, draw and color the base of the menorah.
-Use your imagination and Crayola Multicultural Markers to make it resemble wood grain.
+On a third piece of paper, students draw and color the base of the menorah.
+Encourage students to be creative and use Crayola Multicultural Markers to make the base resemble wood grain.

-Use markers to color a background for your banner.
+Students use markers to color a background for their banners.
 Glue the menorah on the background.
 Add words such as Happy Chanukah or Festival of Lights.
 If any students in the class know Hebrew, ask them for assistance in writing in that language.

 Punch holes at the top of the banner for hanging.
 Thread a ribbon through the holes and knot.

 Provide time in the school day for student groups to present their learning to classmates and display the Menorah Banners prominently in the classroom.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step